Serhii5465/backup-docker-volumes/README.md

 ## Usage

-backup - Creating backups of Jenkins, OpenVPN and Portainer containers
+backup - Creating backups of containers, which have mounted named volumes

 restore [arhive.tar.gz] [volume] - Import the backup archive into the target volume.
 Stop the container associated with the volume before restoration